radiodee1/ascii-corpus/README.md

 # Counting and ascii-corpus GUI
-Ascii images of dots for fine-tuning corpus of large language models.
+Use the GUI to create ascii images of dots for fine-tuning corpus of large language models.

 - Install the necessary packages on your system.
 There are pip and also apt requirements.
 I am using Ubuntu 23.10.
 - Make a folder for your output.
 I have a folder in my `/home/` folder called `/home/<user>/workspace/`.
 Do not put the output folder in the project/git folder.